Signed in as:

 17. Vase of 3 stems of salvias.

-18. Vase of 3 stems climbing plants (not roses) - any variety or varieties.
+18. Vase of 3 stems of fuschias - any variety or varieties.

 20. Vase of 3 stems flowering shrubs (not roses) - any variety or varieties.

-21. Vase of 3 stems berries - any variety or varieties.
+21. Vase of 3 stems hips, haws or berries - any variety or varieties.

 22. Vase of 3 stems of flowers – from corms, bulbs or rhizomes.

-23. Largest Sunflower Head - more than one entry allowed.
+23. Largest sunflower head - more than one entry per household allowed.
 (Sheila Terry Cup)

 24. Vase of grasses - any variety or varieties, bamboos included.